 Before Iran became Israel’s No. 1 archenemy, thousands of Israelis stationed in Tehran lived quite the life there.

-- For Israel's Last Military Attaché in Tehran, 'Argo' Is Kids' Stuff
+- For ex-Israeli Envoy in Iran 'Argo' Is Kids' Stuff

 - Tourist Tip #228 / Docaviv Film Festival

-- Oy Vey: How Animated Films Draw on Jewish Stereotypes
+- Oy Vey: How Cartoons Draw on Jewish Typecasts

-- UN Watchdog, Ashton to Press Iran on Nuclear Program
+- IAEA, Ashton to Press Iran on Nuclear Program

-- What Do Israelis Really Wish for Iran’s President?
+- What Israelis Really Wish for Iran’s Leader

 Dan Shadur’s film “Before the Revolution,” premiering at the Docaviv Film Festival in Tel Aviv this week, takes an insider’s look at this dolce vita that came to an abrupt end in 1979, when under threat to their lives, Israelis were forced to evacuate Iranian territory.